ibexa/documentation-developer/docs/guide/http_cache.md

 #### Examples for configuring eZ Platform

-For configuring the system completely by environment variables, here are some of the most common:
+Below you will find the most common examples for configuring the system completely by environment variables.

 Example when using `.env` file: